bert-kapsarc/CAT/README.md

-# SACAT conract directory.
+# CAT contract directory.

 A smart contract and dApp for tracking emission responsibilities associated with the consumption of hydrocarbon resources.
+The Carbon Accounting Token.

 ## Getting Started